geraldcuder/xor_tensorflow/README.md

 The short answer to this question is that one hidden layer, one input and one output layer are required to get valid results.

 However, in the `notebook/`-folder, the notebook `1_xor_prototype_keras.ipynb` shows several experiments with different model architectures.
 It can be stated that more complex architectures, such as an increased number of hidden layers and/or an increased number of neurons per layer can certainly improve the performance of the model in a way that fewer epochs are required to get a higher accuracy.

+## Notes

+* This example was created under Linux (Ubuntu 18.04 LTS) and tested on a Mac.
+Due to some conda-issues, two separate `environment.yml`-files were created.
+If you use Linux, use the `linux_environment.yml`, and `osx_environment.yml` if you use MacOS.
+* This example uses Python 3.7